MUSIQUE ROYALE

 Capella Regalis

-Capella Regalis is a Canadian charity dedicated to training singers and to offering excellent choral music presentations to the public.
-Founded in Nova Scotia by director Nick Halley in 2010 to build upon the best aspects of the centuries-old European tradition of church choirs and to revitalize this method of music training in Canada, Capella Regalis now comprises a Boys Choir, Girls Choir, and professional Men’s Choir (including Young Men with recently changed voices).
-Our children’s choirs are free and open to any child who passes a basic audition.
+Capella Regalis is a Canadian charity dedicated to training singers within a centuries-old choral tradition and performing choral music of the highest excellence.
+Founded in Nova Scotia by director Nick Halley in 2010 to build upon the best aspects of the European tradition of church choirs and to revitalize this method of music training in Canada, Capella Regalis now comprises a Boys Choir, Girls Choir, and professional Men’s Choir based in Halifax.
+In November 2024, Capella Regalis launched its South Shore Program, which provides weekly singing rehearsals in Lunenburg for children from Nova Scotia’s South Shore communities.
+All Capella Regalis children’s choirs are free and open to any child who is keen to learn music.

 Nick Halley